San José is the country’s capital and largest city in Costa Rica. It draws people from all over the world to experience its wonder and excitement.

 See Related: Costa Rica Packing List: What to Pack for Your Trip

 2. Arenal Volcano

 Address: La Fortuna, Alajuela Province, El Castillo, Costa Rica

 The Arenal Volcano is a resting volcano located about 56 miles (90 km) northwest of San Jose, Costa Rica.
 Also known as “Volcan Costa Rica” and “Guatusos Peak,” the volcano has been dormant since 2010.

 It’s a popular Costa Rican tourist attraction because of its surrounding jungle and enjoyable activities.
 If you are visiting San Jose and planning any day trips, the Arenal Volcano should be at the top of your list.

 Visitors can access views of the volcano from the Arenal Volcano National Park.
 You’ll be able to see Lake Arenal.
 If you love to fish, Lake Arenal is a fantastic spot to catch a bite.
-Rainbow bass inhabits Lake Arenal, so if you’re feeling lucky, cast out while you’re there.
+Rainbow bass inhabits Lake Arenal, so if you’re feeling lucky, cast out while there.
 You can also see the lake by boat tour, kayaking, sailboarding, and windsurfing.